 If you determine you are eligible to apply for an SBIR funding opportunity and you have an idea that falls into one of EERE’s funding opportunity topics, you will need to complete required registrations.

-If you are a minority-owned or women-owned small business, or a small business from an under-represented state, you may be able to get assistance with completing your Phase I application through DOE’s Phase 0 assistance program.
+If you are applying for an SBIR grant for the first time, especially if you are a minority-owned or women-owned small business, or a small business from an under-represented state, you may be able to receive assistance with completing your Phase I application through DOE’s Phase 0 assistance program.
 Learn more.